CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 ### Beliefs
 A player also has to decide on three beliefs for their character, which represent short-term goals and expectations of the character and their player.
 A belief should not be a triviality, but instead a goal that requires some considerable effort on both the character's and player's part to achieve.

+A belief must be based on the events and circumstances affecting the character in game.

+> For example, a **PC** learns of a conspiracy against their lord during the session.
+After the session, they decide they'll change one of their beliefs to "I will uncover the plot against my lord!"

+Beliefs can also target other **PC**s.
+You can either set a belief to help or even change your fellow **PC**.
+Be mindful though, your belief should not be *too* drastic.

+> For example, a **PC** learns their ally is a member of a secretive and dangerous cult.
+After the session, the player determines the new belief "I will get my ally to leave that dangerous cult!"
+Whether successful or not, this belief, in play, will create an **interesting conflict** between the two **PC**s.

 Beliefs are expected to change frequently.